The State Pension

-A new State Pension system comes into effect from 6 April 2016.
-This page provides you with information on those reaching State Pension age (SPA) before 6 April 2016 and those reaching SPA on or after 6 April 2016 are affected.
+A new State Pension system came into effect from 6 April 2016.
+This page provides you with information on how those reaching State Pension age (SPA) before 6 April 2016 and those reaching SPA on or after 6 April 2016 are affected.

 With the new single tier State Pension having been introduced, what you might get depends on when you reached or will reach your State Pension age (SPA)

 The previous rules apply to you if you have reached your SPA before 6 April 2016.
 You will not be affected by the new rules, even if you deferred taking your State Pension.

 The basic state pension (BSP) is set by the Government each year.
 The full BSP for 2017/18 is £122.30 a week.
 If you don't have enough National Insurance contributions credits to get the full BSP, you may be entitled to a lower amount based on the years of contributions or credits on your record.

 You may be able to get a BSP or increase your BSP using your spouse or civil partner's national insurance contributions.
 This could be up to a maximum of £73.30 a week.

 The additional State Pension (known as the State second pension (S2P), formerly SERPS) is not a fixed amount.
 It depends on your earnings on which you paid national insurance contributions, and whether or not you were contracted out through your workplace or personal pension.